Skip to main content

 What is Kubernetes cluster management?

-Does Ranching.farm replace kubectl?
+Does Ranching.farm replace kubectl or cluster management platforms?

 Put cluster questions into a real conversation